harvard-edtech/caccl-deploy/README.md

   }
 }
 ```
-_**Important**_: The configured address(es) will redceive a confirmation message and must confirm to complete the subscription.
+_**Important**_: The configured address(es) will receive a confirmation message and must confirm to complete the subscription.

-`tags` - a set of key value pairs. these will be assigned to the CloudFormation stack and by extension all the resources in the stack (for resource types that support this (which is most)).
+`tags` ({ [string]: string }) - a set of key value pairs. these will be assigned to the CloudFormation stack and by extension all the resources in the stack (for resource types that support this (which is most)).

-`taskCount` - how many concurrent tasks should the Fargate service run.
+`taskCount` (number) - how many concurrent tasks should the Fargate service run.
 Default is "1".

-`taskCpu` - the amount of CPU units assigned to each task.
+`taskCpu` (number) - the amount of CPU units assigned to each task.
 Default is "256", which is equivalent to 1 virtual CPU (vCPU).
 See note below.

-`taskMemory` - memory in MB assigned to each task.
+`taskMemory` (number) - memory in MB assigned to each task.
 Default is "512".
 See note below.

-`targetDeregistrationDelay` - number of seconds between when the load balancer stops sending requests to a target (i.e. an app task instance) and when it actually deregisters the target.
+`targetDeregistrationDelay` (number) - number of seconds between when the load balancer stops sending requests to a target (i.e. an app task instance) and when it actually deregisters the target.
 See [Deregistration Delay](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html#deregistration-delay).

-`gitRepoVolume` - You can ignore this unless you have the very edge case situation in which your app needs a private git repo to be checked out to an attached volume.
+`gitRepoVolume` (string) - You can ignore this unless you have the very edge case situation in which your app needs a private git repo to be checked out to an attached volume.
 In which case set the mount path with `appContainerPath` and the `repoUrlSecretArn` with the ARN of a SecretsManager entry containing the full url of the github repo, including username and password.

 **Database & cache options**

-`dbOptions.engine` - Allowed values are "mysql" and "docdb".
+`dbOptions.engine` (string) - Allowed values are "mysql" and "docdb".
 If set, a cluster of the specified type will be provisioned and its connection details and credentials injected into the container environment.
 See the Database section below for more info.

-`cacheOptions.engine` - "redis" is the only supported value.
+`cacheOptions.engine` (string) - "redis" is the only supported value.
 If set, an Elasticache instance will be provisioned and its connection details injected into the container environment.
 See the Cache section below for more info.

 ##### A note about `taskCpu` and `taskMemory`